emberjs/website/source/blog/2019-02-08-the-ember-times-issue-84.md

   <img alt="Robert Wagner" title="Robert Wagner - Contributor to Ember" src="/images/blog/emberjstimes/robertwagner.jpeg" />
 </div>

-In our 5th edition of the contributor interview series community member **Robert Wagner**, also known as [@rwwagner90](https://github.com/rwwagner90) talks about his work on the [Ember Inspector](https://guides.emberjs.com/release/ember-inspector/), his motivation to contribute and how to **overcome** the hurdle of sending one's **first pull request** successfully.
+In our 5th edition of the contributor interview series community member **Robert Wagner**, also known as [@rwwagner90](https://github.com/rwwagner90) talks about his work on the [Ember Inspector](https://guides.emberjs.com/release/ember-inspector/), his motivation to contribute and how to **overcome** the hurdle of sending one's **first pull request**.

 You can read the full interview on [the Ember Forum](https://discuss.emberjs.com/t/i-contribute-to-ember-with-robert-wagner/16143).